A semiparametric scale-mixture regression model and predictive recursion maximum likelihood: Introduction

-When the error distribution $f$ may be non-normal, one may consider a robust method that is less sensitive to outliers.
-Standard approaches to robust regression fall under the category of M-estimation \citep[e.g.,][]{huber1973, huber1981}, and include methods based on minimizing an objective function different from the sum of squared residuals, such as least absolute deviation, or $L_1$ regression.
-Surveys of these standard techniques, including outlier detection, are given in \citet{rousseeuw.leroy.1987} and \citet{ryan2009}.
-However, a likelihood-based method might be preferred, and a common approach is to model $f$ as a Student-t distribution, with small degrees of freedom, with an additional unknown scale parameter.
-See, for example, \citet{lange.little.taylor.1989}, \citet{cliu.1996}, and \citet{pinheiro.liu.wu.2001}.
-The standard implementation uses the expectation--maximization (EM) algorithm \citep{dlr}, and the key is a representation of the Student-t distribution as a scale mixture of normals \citep{andrews.mallows.1974, west1987}.
+When the error density $f$ may be non-normal, one might consider an alternative to the normal model and ordinary least squares.
+Model-free alternatives based on M-estimation \citep[e.g.,][]{huber1973, huber1981} include methods based on minimizing an objective function different from the sum of squared residuals, such as least absolute deviation, or $L_1$ regression.
+Surveys of these standard techniques are given in \citet{rousseeuw.leroy.1987} and \citet{ryan2009}.
+If a likelihood-based method is preferred, then one common approach is to model the errors by a heavy-tailed Student-t distribution; see, for example, \citet{lange.little.taylor.1989}, \citet{cliu.1996}, and \citet{pinheiro.liu.wu.2001}.
+The standard implementation of this approach uses the expectation--maximization (EM) algorithm \citep{dlr}, which is based on a representation of the Student-t distribution as a scale mixture of normals \citep{andrews.mallows.1974, west1987}.
+The goal of this paper is to explore a more general version of this latter heavy-tailed model.

-Motivated by the scale mixture representation in the Student-t case, we consider a more general model specified by an arbitrary mixing distribution $\Psi$, supported on $(0,\infty)$, for the normal scale parameter.
-That is, we write the error density $f$ as a mixture
+Motivated by the Student-t's normal scale mixture representation, we consider a more general regression model specified by an arbitrary normal scale mixture for the error distribution.
+Specifically, we write the error density $f$ as a mixture

-The density $f$ is symmetric about zero and has heavier than normal tails.
-For example, if $\Psi$ is an inverse chi-square distribution, then $f$ is a Student-t density.
-Since the mixing distribution $\Psi$ is completely unspecified, an additional scale parameter would not be identifiable, so we take $(\vbeta,\Psi)$ as the only unknown parameters in our model.
+where $\Psi$ is an unspecified mixing distribution supported on $(0,\infty)$.
+By symmetry of the normal kernel, the density $f$ is symmetric.
+Moreover, \eqref{eq:mixture} contains both the normal model, $\nm(0,\sigma^2)$ and the Student-t model, $\stt_\nu(0, \sigma)$, as special cases, corresponding to $\Psi$ a point-mass at $\sigma$ and a scaled inverse chi-square distribution, respectively.
+Since $\Psi$ is completely unspecified, an additional scale parameter would not be identifiable so, without loss of generality, $\Psi$ fully characterizes the error distribution in our regression model.